Logo Icon

 Answer: C

 Q18.
 Sentences of a paragraph are given below in jumbled order.
-Arrange the sentences in the correct order to form a meaningful and coherent paragraph.
+Arrange the sentences correctly to form a meaningful and coherent paragraph.

 A. He stamped them mechanically and returned them to us.

-B. They had information that large sums of money were being smuggled out of the country.
+B. They had information that large sums of money were smuggled out of the country.

-C. No sooner had he left than the custom officers entered.
+C. No sooner had he left than the customs officers entered.

 D. An official entered our train compartment and asked for passports.